higherkindness/mu-haskell/docs/docs/grpc-client.md

 # gRPC clients

 There are several options for building clients: you can choose between optics, records, and `TypeApplications`.
-To give a proper introduction to both options let's consider in detail an example client for the following services:
+Let's consider in detail an example client for the following service:

 ```protobuf
 service Service {